yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/read-committed.md

 * `retry_min_backoff` is the minimum backoff in milliseconds between retries.
 * `retry_backoff_multiplier` is the multiplier used to calculate the next retry backoff.

-You can set these parameters on a per-session basis, or in the `ysql_pg_conf_csv` YB-TServer g-flag on cluster startup.
+You can set these parameters on a per-session basis, or in the `ysql_pg_conf_csv` YB-TServer flag on cluster startup.

 If the [Wait-on-Conflict](../concurrency-control/#wait-on-conflict) concurrency control policy is enabled, there won't be a need to manually tune these parameters for performance.
 Statements will restart only when all conflicting transactions have committed or rolled back, instead of retrying with an exponential backoff.